This Page Was Written, Fact Checked & Legally Reviewed by The Orlow Firm

 If you or a loved one have experienced abuse in a nursing home, taking timely action is essential.
 Acting quickly can help protect your health, gather evidence, and build a solid case for your nursing home abuse claim in New York City.
 Follow these steps to safeguard your rights and ensure proper care.

-- Seek Medical Attention: Your health is the top priority.
+Consider relocating the resident to another facility or temporary care setting. - Seek Medical Attention: Your health is the top priority.
 Get immediate medical care even if injuries seem minor.
 A prompt evaluation can document your condition and support your claim.

 - Document the Abuse: Record details of the incident.
 Note dates, times, locations, and the names of staff or witnesses.
 Keep any photos, videos, or written records that can support your case.